-- Write your goals in a single sentence, using OUTCOME DATA and using the SMART Goal format. - Don't commit in writing to more than your team can deliver. - Your Student Learning Objectives (SLOs) may translate into Student Program Goals. - Results from prior years' School Counseling Program Goals can be reported in the Student Results sections of the WSCPAR document. - Identify your baseline data and how you want students to be different.
+- Don't commit in writing to more than your team can deliver. - Your Student Learning Objectives (SLOs) may translate into Annual Student Outcome Goals. - Results from prior years' Annual Student Outcome Goals can be reported in the Student Results sections of the WSCPAR document. - Identify your baseline data and how you want students to be different.